Pondidum/Overseer/Readme.md

 A library to monitor your messages and check they conform to your specifications.
 Can be run as part of a test suite, or as a standalone service.

+## Notes

+This has a dependency on the [Newtonsoft.Json.Schema][newtonsoft-jsonshema] library - which requires a license if you are making over 1000 validations per hour.

 ## Usage - Service

 See the readme at the [Overseer.ServiceConsole][overseer-console] project page.
 This project provides both a windows service and a windows console application.